aiyouweii/Specify-And-Extract-Document-Segments/README.md

 </p>

 ## Tool Functions
-1. Extracts the text content of a Word file at the position of the specified paragraph character.
+This tool can retrieve the following content according to various expression:

+text in a paragraph from particular position in a Word document

-2. Extract the text content of the specified table position in the Word file.
+text in a table from particular position in a Word document

-3. Extract the text content of the specified cell in the Excel file.
+text in a cell from particular sheet in an Excel document

-4. Extract the text content of the specified slide in the PowerPoint file.
+text in a slide in a PowerPoint document

-5. Extracts the text content of the specified object in the Ofd file.
+text in an object in a OFD document.

 ## Main libraries used
 ICSharpCode.SharpZipLib 1.4.2.13